smiffy6969/razor-naff/README.md

 ## Setup

-In order to use the NAFF library, you need to include it, there are no dependancies outside of rivets and sightglass (should you wish to use binding and templating which are bundled in), but you will need to polyfill missing functions for older browsers, such as webcomponentsjs (imports, custom components etc...) and promises (promise-polyfill), the easiest way is using bower installing webcomponentsjs and promise-polyfill which can be found on github.
+In order to use the NAFF library, you need to include it, there are no dependancies outside of rivets, sightglass and dateFormat (should you wish to use binding and templating which are bundled in), but you will need to polyfill missing functions for older browsers, such as webcomponentsjs (imports, custom components etc...) and promises (promise-polyfill), the easiest way is using bower installing webcomponentsjs and promise-polyfill which can be found on github.
 You can of course use your own if you wish, this is what we use as standard, we have added them as a dependancy in the bower file so it installs them for you.
 Should you wish to use another polyfill by all means give it a try.

 ```html